‘People’s Convoy’ provoked and motivated by D.C. police roadblocks

 Agencies in and around Washington are accustomed to responding to protests and demonstrations for a variety of causes.
 The convoy first entered D.C. last week, after an application by Brase for a nearly two-week permitted protest on the National Mall was partially denied because of other events already booked during that time frame, and then withdrawn, according to National Park Service records.

 As the protest continues, it could dissolve, or some of the most ardent followers may remain, looking to take drastic and violent actions to achieve their goals, said Megan Squire, a senior fellow at the Southern Poverty Law Center.
-She compared the grievances of the convoy protest to the motivations of Trump supporters who falsely believed the 2020 presidential election was stolen.
+She compared the grievances of the convoy protest to the motivations of supporters of former president Donald Trump who falsely believed the 2020 presidential election was stolen.

 Some convoy members have bragged about being among the insurrectionist mob that attacked the Capitol on Jan.
-6, including a woman with an upcoming trial who spoke on stage earlier this month.
+6, including a woman with an upcoming trial who spoke onstage earlier this month.

 “Some of these same folks after the election, they were increasingly frustrated, trying to take their anger out on somebody, looking for a cause, even a lie,” said Squire, also a professor at Elon University who studies right-wing extremism.
 “It’s a lot of the same animating ideas and mistrust of government,” she said.
 “These are people who have a very confused and damaging, a lot of times, worldview.”